top of page

 The limitation of instrumentation does not limit the capacity of feeling and strength for these 10 songs.
 In fact, The Rough & Tumble noted that by instituting these arbitrary rules, it allowed creative growth in much the same way that their religious upbringing did– an opportunity to transcend beyond barriers to something bigger and more beautiful than themselves.

 Hymns for My Atheist Sister & Her Friends To Sing Along To is already profoundly reaching live audiences as the band performs on tour– for both the religious and irreligious.
-The Rough & Tumble are walking a tightrope– not of neutrality, but of radical love that appeals to the heartstrings of a wide array of audiences– most poignantly in a time of a country critically divided in an election year.
+The Rough & Tumble are walking a tightrope– not of neutrality, but of radical love that appeals to the heartstrings of a wide array of audiences– most poignantly in a time of a country critically divided.

 The curious listener may not be able to decipher the particulars of the band’s beliefs from listening to the record– and that might be the point.
 Hymns for My Atheist Sister & Her Friends to Sing Along To is neither dogma nor doctrine, but a direct path to the soul.